 Let’s talk about traveling with your dog.
 It’s important to us that your pet has a great time while on the road.
 Of course, you want to make sure your pet is in a crate, fed, safe, and comfortable.
 But that’s not all you need to be thinking about.
 When you’re traveling as a family, you need to think about where you’re going, how to get there, and things to do once you get there.

 Whether you are planning to travel with a dog or not, we all know that traveling with pets is a pain.
+While many pet parents may prefer to take them along for a vacation, some may prefer to keep them with friends or sitters before they travel.
+This can be a good option too, as some dog care centers make the pets comfortable and pamper them-so much that it can feel like a dog vacation!
+For certain occasions, however, taking pets along for the ride can be fun, but as said before, quite a chore to prepare for.
 Some of the most common complaints include things like: long plane rides, long car rides, boarding kennels, restaurants that don’t allow pets, and noisy hotels.
 The following tips can help make your travels with dogs more enjoyable.

 - Treat pet food with care